edgar-code-repository/running-kafka/README.md

-RUNNNING KAFKA
+RUNNNING APACHE KAFKA
 ---------------------------------------------------------------------

 *1.- Download Apache Kafka*

-Version 2.8.0 of Apache Kafka was downloaded from this link:
+Version 2.8.0 of Apache Kafka can be downloaded from this link:

 https://archive.apache.org/dist/kafka/2.8.0/kafka_2.12-2.8.0.tgz